-For most people, the thought of artificial intelligence sounds like something out of the latest Hollywood blockbuster.
+For most people, the thought of artificial intelligence (AI) sounds like something out of the latest Hollywood blockbuster.
 However, as technology advances so has the development of AI and over the last decade, it has started to become more and more commonplace in people’s everyday lives.

 In 2007 one of the world’s oldest scientific journals, the Philosophical Transactions of the Royal Society B-Biology, released a special edition on AI outlining their predictions for what will happen in the future.
-The very first recognisable venture into the world of AI can actually be traced all the way back to 1943 when scientists McCullouch and Pitts had the idea to create ‘artificial neurons.’
+The very first recognisable venture into the world of AI can actually be traced all the way back to 1943 when scientists McCulloch and Pitts had the idea to create ‘artificial neurons.’

 One key area which looks set to only get bigger is self-driving cars.
 In 2009 Google built the first car which drives itself and they, alongside sustainable automotive market leaders Tesla, are leading the way in revolutionising the industry.
 In 2015, Tesla released brand new software that included autopilot capability.

-10 years ago, the basic tasks your mobile phone could perform were: Calls, text and internet browsing.
+10 years ago, the basic tasks your mobile phone could perform were: calls, text and internet browsing.
 Now that has all changed.
 In 2011, Apple developed Siri, a personal assistant tool that users can communicate with, ask questions and give instructions to.
 Google and Microsoft quickly followed suit launching their own versions.
 Now, Siri and Cortana are a consistent feature on smartphones with people using them during their day to day lives.